luslab/luslab.github.io/_docs/CAMP/running_nextflow.md

 You also need to make sure that the [Crick-specific config file for Nextflow](https://github.com/luslab/luslab-nf-modules/blob/master/configs/crick.config) is located in the same directory as the pipeline script (`path/to/` in our example above).

-To run an nf-core pipeline on CAMP, you need the same kind of bash wrapper, but instead of a path to a Nextflow script, you need to provide the name of the pipeline (it will be downloaded by Nextflow automatically):
+To run an _nf-core pipeline_ on CAMP, you need the same kind of bash wrapper, but instead of a path to a Nextflow script, you need to provide the name of the pipeline (Nextflow will downloaded the pipeline automatically):

 ```
 ## LOAD REQUIRED MODULES